How will we work together?

 ADHD Evidenced Based Treatments

-Both Cognitive Behavioral Therapy (CBT) and Mindfulness are evidenced based treatments showing significant clinical benefits for those dealing with symptoms of ADHD and Executive Function Disorder.
+Forms of Behavioral Therapy as well as Mindfulness are evidenced-based treatments showing significant clinical benefits for those dealing with symptoms of ADHD and Executive Function Disorder.
 I focus on these treatments weaving them together through the ACT model.
 I also have on tap a plethora of tips, tricks and tools to offer education, therapy and coaching to individuals, groups and couples and therapists.

 I have completed through Level II in Gottman methodology and use their sound relationship house theory, their assessment protocol and computerized feedback measures, and their amazing interventions designed for didactic adaptation- meaning it will be you and your partner that acquires these skills as I coach, so you have them for life to get unstuck.